Ethiopia

 A landlocked country in the Horn of Africa, Ethiopia is a large and diverse nation boasting a plethora of mingling cultures, religions, languages and ecosystems.
 Abundant fertile land and Africa’s largest freshwater reserves have created agricultural riches, with coffee, maize and livestock forming the backbone of exports, while a large, young and rapidly growing population provide a huge boost to nascent service and technology sectors.

-Standing in the way of Ethiopia’s transition to a green economy, however, are serious structural challenges.
-Mounting debt, limit foreign currency, growing unemployment, unstable prices, low productivity and a serious shortage of skills and education – all exacerbated by the COVID pandemic – have all meant that despite a decade of growth, Ethiopia’s economic structure has remained largely unchanged, dominated by low value production and agricultural exports.
+Standing in the way of Ethiopia’s transition to a green economy are serious structural challenges.
+High public debt, limited foreign currency, growing unemployment, unstable prices, low productivity and a serious shortage of skills and education constrain progress.
+The picture is further complicated by the legacy of communist rule, meaning that several key sectors remain dominated by state-owned entities, including banking and finance, telecoms, transport, and retail.

 Photo by Daniele Levis Pelusi, Unsplash